 Using your pencil, eyeliner, or whatever you choose to use, you want to color in your eyebrow.
 As you do this, draw the shape you want your eyebrows to be.
 Ignore any stray hairs that you want to tweeze.

 Using a lighter color works best for this.
 I used orange eyeliner, so it’s hard to see in the pictures.
 Most beginners use a light color like white or nude.
 The highlighter pencil in a BDB kit works wonderfully if you have one.
 (Mine rolled under the bed, and I couldn’t find it when doing my eyebrows, so I had to improvise.)

 When you’re done, you should have your eyebrow shape perfectly colored in.
 Look in the mirror to ensure both eyebrows are even and have an arch in the same place.

 Tweeze Your Eyebrows

 Now, you can tweeze the hairs outside of the shape of your eyebrow.
 If you have a steady hand, you can use an eyebrow shaper.
 If not, it’s best to stick to tweezers to avoid accidentally shaving off a portion of your eyebrow.

 As you tweeze your eyebrows, you want to move from one eyebrow to another.
 Tweeze a few hairs on the first eyebrow.
 Then, do the same with the other eyebrow.
-Move back and forth between the two, stopping every so often to check that they are both even.
-This can help you make sure that one eyebrow doesn’t somehow wind up thinner than another one.
+Move back and forth between the two, stopping occasionally to check that they are both even.
+This can help ensure that one eyebrow doesn’t somehow wind up thinner.

-If you get tired of sitting in front of the mirror, take a break and finish it later.
+If you tire of sitting in front of the mirror, take a break and finish it later.
 If you’re in a rush or don’t feel like tweezing your eyebrows, you’re more likely to wind up with uneven eyebrows.
-Don’t forget to subscribe for more beginner makeup tips!